martanne/vis/README.md

   - The special grouping semantics where all commands of a group operate on the the same state is not implemented.

-  - The file mark address `'` (and corresponding k command) is not supported
+  - The file mark address `'` (and corresponding `k` command) is not supported

-  - The I/O related commands `e`, `r`, `w`, `<`, `>`, `|`, `!` and `cd`
-    are not yet implemented.

-    These should not be hard to add later on.
-The equivalent vi commands `:r !`, `:w !`, `:!` are supported hence the necessary infrastructure to implement them is already there.

 ### Command line prompt

-  At the `:`-command prompt only the following commands are recognized, any valid unique prefix can be used:
+  Besides the sam command language the following commands are also recognized at the `:`-command prompt.
+Any unique prefix can be used.

-    :nnn          go to line nnn
-    :bdelete      close all windows which display the same file as the current one :edit         replace current file with a new one or reload it from disk :open         open a new window
+    :bdelete      close all windows which display the same file as the current one :e            replace current file with a new one or reload it from disk :open         open a new window
     :qall         close all windows, exit editor
-    :quit         close currently focused window
+    :q            close currently focused window
-    :read         insert content of another file at current cursor position :split        split window horizontally
+    :r            insert content of another file at current cursor position :split        split window horizontally
     :vsplit       split window vertically
     :new          open an empty window, arrange horizontally :vnew         open an empty window, arrange vertically :wq           write changes then close window
-    :xit          like :wq but write only when changes have been made :write        write current buffer content to file :saveas       save file under another name
-    :substitute   search and replace currently implemented in terms of `sed(1)` :earlier      revert to older text state
+    :w            write current buffer content to file :s            search and replace currently implemented in terms of `sed(1)` :earlier      revert to older text state
     :later        revert to newer text state
     :map          add a global key mapping